Ways to help them prepare for University

-Have a look at this timeline to see the sorts of tasks they will need to do before studies begin, and when they will need to do them to keep on track.
-This includes things like enrolment (online), and confirming accommodation where necessary.
+Have a look at this timeline to see the sorts of tasks they'll need to do before their studies begin and when they'll need to do them to keep on track.
+This includes things like online enrolment and confirming accommodation, where necessary.

 Help them get all the items together on their packing checklist.